Have you ever heard of a Pi Day?

 The date was selected because of its numbers, 3.14, which are the first three digits of Pi.

 Moreover, it is also Albert Einstein’s birthday!

-This is the day to compete in reciting the digits of Pi (3.14…), complete fun math activities, share Pi jokes, discuss latest discoveries in mathematics and related fields, and, of course, eat some delicious PIE!
+It is the day to compete in reciting the digits of Pi (3.14…).
+It is also a day for some fun math activities, sharing Pi jokes, discussing latest discoveries in mathematics, and, of course, eating some delicious PIE!

 Pi Day has its own place in the world of the Internet – check out https://www.piday.org/ for more information on how and why this day was established, who sponsors it, as well as for a variety of Pi Day resources.

 Where did the number Pi come from?

 The first calculation of π was done by Archimedes of Syracuse (287–212 BC).
 He used Pythagorean Theorem to approximate the area of a circle.
 Later, Zu Chongzhi, a Chinese mathematician, also used a similar method.
 Then, in the 1706, William Jones introduced the Greek letter π to be the symbol of Pi number, while Leonhard Euler adopted and popularized it.

 Pi is the ratio of the circumference of a circle and its diameter.
 Therefore, in order to determine the circumference and area of any circle or to find the volume and surface area of any 3D shape that contains circle(s) it is necessary to use the number Pi in calculations.

 Pi is a homonym of Pie.
 There are a number of funny jokes and memes related to this.